semionov-is/DE-projects/projects/forestry/01_Remote_Sensing_and_Monitoring/gmail_web_scraping/readme.txt

 It's not perfect, but I have other things to do =) So, potential enhancements:
 Logging: Incorporating a logging mechanism would allow me to track the script's execution, record errors, and facilitate debugging.
-Configuration: Moving sensitive information like API keys and email addresses to a configuration file would improve security and make the script more adaptable.
+Configuration: Moving sensitive information like email addresses to a configuration file would improve security and make the script more adaptable.
 Scheduling: Integrating with a scheduling tool like cron would enable automatic execution of the script at regular intervals.
 Or we can wrap it into DAG and use Apache Airflow.